coredao-org/CoreDAO-Docs/docs/Node/config/archive-node-config.md

 ---
-sidebar_label: Archive Node Configuration
+sidebar_label: Archive Node
 hide_table_of_contents: false
 sidebar_position: 2
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-# Archive Node Configuration
+# Archive Nodes on Core
 ---

 Archive nodes in the Core network play a crucial role in maintaining the complete historical state of the network.
 These nodes are specialized versions of full nodes with enhanced capabilities tailored to storing and providing access to the entire history of all transactions and states since the inception of the Core.